Internationalized Domain Names (IDNs)

 This RFC provides the background, explanation and rationale for the need of new RFCs to tackle issues that have risen out of the previous version(s) of IDNA.
 The need to update the version of Unicode supported in IDNs is also discussed in this RFC.

 These standards have been published and are now available:

 - RFC 5892 — IDNA Unicode

 Verisign is committed to following the IETF standards and supporting rapid deployment of this new technology.

-Internationalized Domain Names (IDNs) are second- or third-level domain names or Web addresses registered in any character set or script defined in Unicode.
+IDNs are domain names or web addresses registered in any character set or script defined in Unicode.

 Relationship Between Script, Character and Language